Year 7 - September 2024 admissions

-If you have not been allocated a place at Bishop Stopford School you do have the right to appeal against this decision.
-Details of the appeals process will be available at a later date.
+If you have not been allocated a place at Bishop Stopford School, at this time, you do have the right to appeal against this decision.
+Dates for appeals to be advised.

 Clerk of the Appeals Panel

 Diocesan Board of Education,

 APPEAL CLERK TO SEND NOTIFICATION OF THE HEARING (Venue, Date and Times(s) AND STATEMENT OF CASE TO THE APPELLANTS - TBC